google.com, pub-8766339185092204, DIRECT, f08c47fec0942fa0

 Preparation:

-11. Pancakes should be tall and plump.
+11. The pancakes should be tall and fluffy.

 Buon appetito!